These Healthy Deviled Eggs are well-seasoned, creamy and made with Greek yogurt instead of mayo. Perfect healthy appetizer or a snack.

 - Green onion

-Step 1: Hard boil your eggs by placing them in a pot and covering with water.
-Bring water to a boil and continue boiling for 10 minutes.
-My personal top method is Instant Pot hard boiled eggs, eggs are 100% easy peel.
-Second favorite are air fryer hard boiled eggs.
+Step 1: Hard boil your eggs.
+My personal preferred method is to make hard boiled eggs in Instant Pot because eggs are 100% easy peel.
+Second favorite is the stovetop method.
+And in third place are air fryer hard boiled eggs.

 After eggs are cooked, immediately transfer them to an ice bath to stop the cooking process.
 Once cooled to the touch, peel the eggs, carefully.
-Try to avoid destroying any part of the whites.
+Try to avoid destroying any part of the egg whites so healthy deviled eggs look pretty.

 Step 3: Continue mashing until smooth and uniform mixture forms.
 Transfer the egg yolk mixture into a piping bag.
-As you can see, I use a glass to hold my piping bag still while filling it.
+I use a glass to hold my piping bag still while filling it.

 It’s in the filling.
 Or to be more precise, in piping it!